 Gene Therapy Advances To Better Treat 'Bubble Boy' Disease

 Sometimes rare diseases can let scientists pioneer bold new ideas.
-That's been the case with a condition that strikes fewer than 100 babies a year in the United States.
+That has been the case with a condition that strikes fewer than 100 babies a year in the United States.
 These infants are born without a functioning immune system.

 The disease is called severe combined immunodeficiency, or SCID.
 "It was made famous in the mid '70s when the 'Bubble Boy' was described in a documentary, and I think it captured the imagination of a lot of people," says Matthew Porteus, a pediatrician at Stanford University.

 David Vetter was the boy who spent most of his short life inside a plastic bubble to protect him from infection.
-He died at the age of 12 in 1984.
+He died at age 12 in 1984.

 All babies born in the United States are now screened for this condition, and the best treatment today — a bone marrow transplant — succeeds more than 90 percent of the time.
 The disease remains a source of great interest to researchers.